Pharaoh Hound

 Official measurements, coat, and temperament

-• Coat: Short, glossy, ranging from fine and close to slightly harsh.
+- Coat: Short and glossy, ranging from fine and close to slightly harsh.
+The color is rich tan or chestnut red.

 Breed Trivia